olracdor/aws-lambda-nodejs-reference/README.md

-# Abstract Spring project
+# Intro

-This project uses Spring Framework and was specifically built for Azure Functions but can be used in other Platform.
+Reference project for AWS lambda using nodejs and serverless framework

 # Deploy
 'serverless deploy'
 or
 'serverless deploy --stage dev' to deploy the specific stage

+# Linting
+'npm run lint'